it-t4mpan/flippersnare/Readme.md

 ## Overview

-**FlipperSnare** is a user-friendly HTML and PHP live preview tool designed for web developers, pentesters, and security researchers.
-It offers an intuitive interface to input HTML or PHP code, visualize live previews, and make real-time adjustments.
+**FlipperSnare** is a user-friendly HTML live preview tool designed for web developers, pentesters, and security researchers.
+It offers an intuitive interface to input HTML code, visualize live previews, and make real-time adjustments.
 This tool is particularly useful for developers building fake login pages for MITM (Man-in-the-Middle) testing, or those conducting Evil Twin attacks using Flipper Zero.
 It also includes the ability to download the source code as an HTML file, making it easy to deploy or share testing scenarios.

 ## Features

-- **Live HTML/PHP Preview**: Easily input your code and see the live preview instantly.
+- **Live HTML Preview**: Easily input your code and see the live preview instantly.
 - **Dark Mode Support**: Toggle between light and dark mode for a more comfortable coding experience.
 - **Resizable Preview Window**: Adjust the width and height of the live preview window using sliders.
 - **Syntax Highlighting**: Built-in code editor with syntax highlighting for better code readability, powered by CodeMirror.